 If concrete were a country, it would rank third in terms of emissions, behind China and the United States.
-I could go on, but seeing concrete described as "ugly and grey, environmentally unfriendly, suggests that the author already has a fixed opinion.
-Therefore, the European concrete industry will be able to significantly reduce its CO2 emissions, making an important contribution to climate problems.
+I could go on, but seeing concrete described as "ugly and grey, environmentally unfriendly" suggests that the author already has a fixed opinion.
+Therefore, it is important to consider all aspects of concrete production and use in order to determine if it is truly an eco-friendly building material.The European concrete industry has taken steps to reduce its CO2 emissions, making an important contribution to climate problems.
 The use of leftover concrete is a smart way to utilise concrete waste material and reduce the resource consumption of the concrete production process.

 Although concrete produced with plastic waste provides a strength within a specific limit, it is unquestionably an environmentally friendly alternative to traditional concrete.
-The SPC has expressed strong support for the European Carbon Border Adjustment Mechanism (CBAM) as a means of protecting the industry against imports from both neighbouring non-EU countries and polluting transport from concrete exporters abroad, such as in Turkey.
+The Sustainable Production of Concrete (SPC) has expressed strong support for the European Carbon Border Adjustment Mechanism (CBAM) as a means of protecting the industry against imports from both neighbouring non-EU countries and polluting transport from concrete exporters abroad, such as in Turkey.
 In mid-May this year, HeidelbergCement completed a Concrete Sustainability Council (CSC) certification campaign at the 10 concrete plants, 12 concrete factories and five aggregate sites that underwent the certification process.In addition to finding substitutes for cement, replacing aggregate materials with recyclable and reusable resources is an effective strategy used to minimise greenhouse emissions caused by traditional concrete.
 However, the lower calcium content, lower combustion temperature and lower energy demand for grinding result in approximately 30% less CO2 emissions associated with concrete production.There is not much waste created by unused concrete, except perhaps in small quantities by over-enthusiastic DIYers.